 - Urinary tract infections

 - Occupational medicine

 If you believe that the situation is life threatening, do not hesitate to call 911.
 Remember that in some cases, immediate medical care can mean the difference between life and death.
 However, if your situation is non-life threatening, remember that urgent care may be your best option instead.

 - CDC, National Hospital Ambulatory edical Care Survey’s Emergency Department summary).

 You never need an appointment to visit our AFC Urgent Care facility.
 Our goal is to get your treated and back to your life quickly, with most visits lasting less than an hour.
 With our extended weekend and evening hours, trained staff and acceptance of most major medical insurance, as well as cash pay options, your convenience is our focus!

-At each of our East TN Locations, a physician is always on site with a team of highly skilled professionals to provide you and your family with top quality care for all non-life-threatening illnesses and injuries.
+At each of our East TN Locations, a Highly Skilled Provider is always on site with a team of highly skilled professionals to provide you and your family with top quality care for all non-life-threatening illnesses and injuries.
 Our state-of-the-art facility includes tests, x-rays, and prescription services for the complete care of you and your family.